verdiur/yumeami/README.md

 - `gcc` targeting Linux x86_64
 - provided `mingw-w64` (UCRT) toolchain targeting Windows x86_64, with statically linked libraries.

-This project can likely be built for and on other platforms, but these are untested.
+This project can likely be easily built for and on other platforms, but these are untested.

 All external libraries are automatically fetched and built by CMake, or provided in the `external/` directory: